Jaewon0702/LeetCode/0019-Romove-nth-Node-From-end-of-the-lists/README.md

 ## How is it working?
 To point the nth node from the end of the list, I have to use two pointers: fast and slow
 1. Move fast for n
-2. Move fast until it points the end(l - n)(The length of the node is l)
+2. Move both fast and slow until it points the end(l - n)(The length of the node is l)
 3. Move slow for l-n(This is the nth node from the end of the list) EX) fast: n + (l-n)
 slow: l-n